HL7NZ/nhi/input/pagecontent/addPatient.md

 ##### Add Patient Citizenship rules
   *  A Patient must have a NZ citizenship status
   *  A request to populate the NZ Citizenship Information Source must also populate the NZ Citizenship status value
-  *  See the [glossary](/glossary.html#tbc---valid-combinations-of-nz-citizenship-and-nz-residency-status) for acceptable Citizenship / residency status combinations

 * _Add Patient Citizenship errors_
   * _An NZ Citizenship status is required when an NZ Citizenship Information Source is present_

----

-##### Add Patient Residency rules
-  *  A Patient must have a NZ residency status
-  *  See the [glossary](/glossary.html#tbc---valid-combinations-of-nz-citizenship-and-nz-residency-status) for acceptable Citizenship / residency status combinations

-* _Add Patient Residency errors_
-  * _An NZ Residency status is required when an NZ Residency Information Source is present_

 ---